 - Carrying out cardiovascular tests.

 - Putting together detailed reports for doctors focused on the recorded diagnostic information.

 You generally work in hospitals, general medical facilities, specialty centers, diagnostic centers, and doctors' offices.

 A compulsory associate degree with one year of introductory study and one for specialized studies are necessary.
 Various certificate programs can have been available as well.

 - Problem-solving skills

 - Steady hands

-A database administrator supervises, stores, and arranges data using specialized software.
-The main responsibility is to ensure that the data is accessible to users while avoiding unauthorized persons’ attacks.
+A Database Administrator supervises, stores, and arranges data using specialized software.
+The primary responsibility is to ensure that the data is accessible to users while avoiding unauthorized persons' attacks.